What is Ramadan?

 In the month of Ramadan, all adult, sane and healthy Muslims are required to observe fasting from dawn (time of dawn prayer) to sunset (time of Maghrib prayer).
 Fasting in Islam means to stop eating, drinking and intimacy during the period of fasting.
 Muslims break their fasting when they hear the call for Maghrib prayer (sunset prayer).
 Then they are allowed to eat, drink and have intimacy with their spouses till they hear the call for dawn prayer.
 Sick people do not have to observe fasting, but they are required to make up the days they missed at any time after Ramadan.
 As for those who cannot pray due to chronic illness or old age then they can feed a poor person for every day in Ramadan.

-The Spiritual benefits of fasting:
+The Spiritual Benefits of fasting:

 The spiritual benefits of fasting in Ramadan out of sincere faith can be summarized in one phrase: purifying the soul.
-Abstaining from eating food, drinking beverages and controlling desire during the day of Ramadan helps clear the mind and give it chance to contemplate the creation and praise the Creator.
-It is a great chance for Muslims to get closer to Allah (swt) through reciting Quran everyday in Ramadan, praying at night ( Taraweeh and Tahajud prayer) and giving charity to the poor.
+Abstaining from eating food, drinking beverages and controlling desire during the day of Ramadan help to clear the mind and giving it a chance to contemplate the creation and praise the Creator.
+It is a great chance for Muslims to get closer to Allah (SWT) through reciting Quran every day in Ramadan, praying at night ( Taraweeh and Tahajud prayer) and giving charity to the poor.
 Being generous to others is an original principle of Islam, but generosity during Ramadan is something else.
 “Narrated Ibn ‘Abbas: Allah’s Apostle was the most generous of all the people and he used to reach the peak in generosity in the month of Ramadan when Gabriel met him.
 Gabriel used to meet him every night of Ramadan to teach him the Qur’an.
 Allah’s Apostle was the most generous person, even more, generous than the strong uncontrollable wind (in readiness and haste to do charitable deeds).
 (Sahih al-Bokhari, Book #1, Hadith #5).
 So inviting a fasting person to your dining table for the sake of Allah guarantees you a great reward from Allah.

-Reading Quran in Ramadan
+Reading the Quran in Ramadan

 Social benefits of Ramadan:

 Fasting can be the bridge over which the rich should cross to meet the poor and realize their needs.
 Most rich Muslims pay their zakat (alms) in Ramadan.
-They use their money which originally belongs to Allah (swt) to support poor families and cover their needs.
+They use their money which originally belongs to Allah (SWT) to support poor families and cover their needs.
 They do it out of piety to achieve solidarity and coherence in society.

 Health benefits of fasting: